TalOrenshtein/TalOrenshtein.github.io/_pages/cv.md

 Israel Defense Forces (2014-2017)
 ======
-I was a soldier at the Artillery Corps.
-Due to medical issues, I reassigned to a different job as office administrator, Where I managed my commander's schedule.
+ was a soldier at the Artillery Corps.
+Due to medical issues, I reassigned to a different job as office administrator, there, I managed my commander's schedule.